Rc8941/Prusa-Firmware-Buddy-HT-Core-One/README.md

 For context: Everything like "Check (something)" will be updated with my findings in detail when done!

-Here's a progress update on everything I've done so far and have planned, in a sequential order (Last updated 7/23/2025 at around 1:50 AM / 1:50 EST):
+Here's a progress update on everything I've done so far and have planned, in a sequential order:

 ✅ Initial bill of materials and concepts for testing on my end (Not shared until proven functional, safe and reliable)

-✅ Hotend parts are in!
+✅ Initial hotend parts are in!

 ⚠️ Test the hotend installation process